dmaccormac/dmaccormac.github.io/_posts/2024-12-23-dns-over-https.md

 ## Troubleshooting

 If you encounter issues, here are a few things to check:
-1. **DNS Service Not Responding**: Ensure that the DNS provider you've selected supports DoH..
+1. **DNS Service Not Responding**: Ensure that the DNS provider you've selected supports DoH.
 2. **Network Conflicts**: Temporarily disable any VPN or other network management software.
 3. **Check Firewall Settings**: Make sure that your firewall allows encrypted DNS traffic.